 Linda was not adept at acting.
 She was just “there,” going through the motions, drugged and bruised.

 Used as human garbage by others, my sister was now a beautiful woman.
-Linda embraced the faith that I, myself, had recently embraced – faith in Christ which calls for a baptism of repentance for the forgiveness of sins.
+Linda embraced the faith that I, myself, had recently embraced – faith in Christ which calls for repentance for the forgiveness of sins.
 Linda was now clean.
 As I listened, I said a prayer of thanks through my tears.

 We know that those who have faith do sin, at times.
 We may even sin in ways that bring about our own death.
 It was after Linda took her stand against the “industry” which used her, that she was publicly attacked.
 By now, her children were in their teens.